sericson0/TigerTango/README.md

 This is where TigerTango comes in.
 It provides an interface that has removed what is not needed and added features that are useful for DJing tango.

 You can load a stable version directly from Virtual DJ, or can install the development version from Github https://github.com/sericson0/TigerTango

-* Loading from Virtual DJ is simpler but may not have the latest updates (It takes a while to get updates through their review process)
+> [!IMPORTANT]
-* Loading the development version from GitHub allows for the latest features and updates.
+> Because of the additional safety features added to the development version, we currently recommend you follow the steps for downloading from GitHub.

-You can find a list of the changes in the [ChangeLog](ChangeLog.md)
+You can find a list of the changes between the version on VirtualDJ and the version on GitHub in the [ChangeLog](ChangeLog.md)

 ### Loading TigerTango from VirtualDJ
 1. Open VirtualDJ and select settings (the gear icon in the upper right)